Visit Guinness Storehouse Dublin 2023: Tickets, Tours, and Info

 2. Guinness is famous worldwide, but Africa consumes a significant portion of the beer, around 40% of the total production.

-3. Contrary to popular belief, Guinness is not black in color but rather dark red.
+3. Contrary to popular belief, Guinness is not black but rather dark red.
 The dark, almost black, appearance is due to the malt used in the brewing process.

 4. The famous Guinness slogan “Guinness is Good for You” was first used in the 1920s and was based on medical research that suggested the beer had health benefits.